LiamFallon213/DnD/Old Campaign/Final Plot.md

 # Part 1: The Edge of Infinity

-The party has restarted Suprantir, the ancient forges run hot.
+The party has restarted [[Suprantir]], the ancient forges run hot.
 This is good, as Deterra is preparing for a siege.